Richieone13/portfolio/README.md

 <img align="left" width="250" height="150" img src="images/ted-logo.png"> **[Exploring the TEDTalk Dataset](https://github.com/Richieone13/ted-talk-discovery)**

-Exploratory Data Analysis on the TedTalk Dataset from established to 2017.
+Exploratory Data Analysis on the TedTalk Dataset from 2017.
 Using the panda library to answer questions about a real-world datasets - "best practices" for using pandas.
 Answering interesting questions like: What were the "best" events in TED history to attend?
 Which TedTalk provoke the most online discussion?
 Which occupations deliver the funniest TED talks on average?

 <br />